 Variations to Try:

-Do this casserole a few ways to make it your own:
+Make this casserole a few different ways to make it your own:

-Spicy Kick: If you like a bit more spice, toss in diced jalapeños or a splash of hot sauce.
+Spicy Kick: If you like things a little spicier, add diced jalapeños or a splash of hot sauce.

 Add Bell Peppers: Diced bell peppers will give your dish some color, flavor, just sauté along with the onions.